July 27, 2020

 Tuscany is one of the most popular destinations in all of Italy for many reasons.
-And from March to November — and occasionally even December — there's one more reason to visit this stunning region for a cooking vacation: the coveted truffle.
+And from March to November – and occasionally even December – there’s one more reason to visit this stunning region for a cooking vacation: the coveted truffle, which you can discover on our cooking vacations.

-While the scorzone truffle, also known as the black summer truffle, doesn't quite have the same aroma as the black truffles you'd find in Umbria, for example, it works well in a number of traditional dishes.
-This particular recipe comes from our program Tuscan Adventure: Country Cooking, Truffles, and Chocolate and makes enough for 4 people!
+While the scorzone truffle, also known as the black summer truffle, doesn’t quite have the same aroma as the black truffles you’d find in Umbria, for example, it works well in a number of traditional dishes.
+This particular recipe comes from one of our Tuscany cooking vacations and makes enough for 4 people!

 To prepare the ragout: